 Participants will have the opportunity to pitch their final ideas to a School panel with the top entries going on to be presented to panel of venture capitalists

-Face to face workshops and out of session activities commencing in early term 3.
+Face to face workshops, and out of session activities, inspiring case studies, and excursions commencing in term 3.

-Up to seven ‘entrepreneur coaches’ will be on hand per workshop to help participants will identify their own skills and blindspots
+Entrepreneurial and business coaches’ will be on hand to help participants identify their own strengths, develop new skills, and understand their blindspots

 You don’t need to have a business idea yet.
 You don’t need to know how to build a website or craft a profit and loss statement.
-What you do need is a willingness to work with others in an entrepreneurial environment and a desire to try something new.
+What you do need is a willingness to work with others in an entrepreneurial environment, show persistence and commitment and a desire to try something new.

-Any current St Paul’s Student, member of staff or family member of a St Paul’s student can apply.
+Any current St Paul’s Student or member of staff can apply.

-Please begin your registration for the 2017 Entrepreneurs Club below.
-We look forward to seeing what is possible and who among you might be the next entrepreneur!Register Here
+Please begin your application for the 2018 Entrepreneurs Club below.
+We look forward to seeing what is possible and who among you might be the next entrepreneur!Apply Here

 Our participants are guided through their entrepreneurship journey by experienced coaches from the corporate sector.
 If you are interested in learning more about what this involves, register your interest.Register Here